swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ## Revision history

 * Changes in the second pitch:
+  * Added a "desugaring" of `async let` to task groups and more motivation for the structured-concurrency parts of the design.
   * "Task nursery" has been replaced with "task group".
   * Added support for asynchronous `@main` and top-level code.
   * Specify that `try` is not required in the initializer of an `async let`, because the thrown error is only observable when reading from one of the variables.